Samotlor Field: Reserves

 The in-place oil reserves of the Samotlor field were equal to 55 Goilbbl and as of 2009 estimated at 1 Goilbbl.
 The proven reserves are approximately 44 Goilbbl.
 The field is 80% depleted with water-cut up to 90%.

 At the end of the 1990s, production rate dropped to 300000 oilbbl/d.
 However, through an aggressive exploration program and application of cutting-edge technologies TNK-BP had raised production up to 750000 oilbbl/d.
 Up to 2012, TNK-BP plans to invest US$1 billion per year for maintaining oil production in it at the level of 30 million tons per year.

 Samotlor field is considered depleted, with its high water-cut and a significant portion of its original reserves already extracted, though new development programs are underway to access remaining hard-to-recover resources.
 Peak production was in 1980, and by 2024, it was estimated that the field had already recovered about 90% of its total recoverable reserves.

-In media
+In fiction

 The oil processing plant in Nizhnevartovsk is the scene of (but referred to by location rather than directly by name) the beginning of Tom Clancy's 1986 novel Red Storm Rising.